Olivia O'Brien: 2019–2020: Micromixtapes

 On November 15, 2019, she released a project called It Was a Sad Fucking Summer as the first release from a series of "micro-mixtapes" leading to her next album.
 She also announced a tour, It Was a Sad F**king Tour, beginning in February 2020.
 On February 6, 2020, O'Brien released her second micro-mixtape, The Results Of My Poor Judgement.
 In April 2020, O'Brien was set to perform at Coachella Festival, which was later canceled due to the COVID-19 pandemic.
 A track from the tape called "Josslyn" gained traction on streaming services and radio airplay when users on TikTok began doing dance challenges to the song.
 A "quarantine" music video shot at O'Brien's house in isolation during the COVID-19 pandemic was released on May 8.
 The single would be re-released on the Josslyn EP which included the original version of the song, a remix, a demo of the song and a radio edit on May 15.
 A remix with rapper 24kGoldn was released on May 22, whilst the original song was serviced to top 40 radio formats on June 2.

-On September 18, 2020 O'Brien released a single titled "Now" along with a music video.
+On September 18, 2020, O'Brien released a single titled "Now" along with a music video.

-2021: Episodes
+2021–2023: Episodes

 O'Brien released the single, "Better Than Feeling Lonely" on January 1, 2021.
-On April 9, 2021, O'Brien released "Sociopath" as the lead single for her scrapped album following an online fan vote between it and "Bitch Back", which was later released, featuring FLETCHER on August 5th, 2022.
+On April 9, 2021, O'Brien released "Sociopath" as the lead single for her scrapped album following an online fan vote between it and "Bitch Back", which was later released, featuring FLETCHER on August 5, 2022.
 The first part of what would have been her second studio album was released on June 11, 2021, under the name Episodes: Season 1.
 The track "No More Friends" features from Oli Sykes.
 To support the project, O'Brien embarked on The Olivia O'Brien Show tour in the fall of 2021.
 However, Olivia decided to take a step back on the release of the second half of the album for now, saying she "[doesn't] want to worry about making a project right now", and that she's "just putting out songs at this point" on the Zach Sang Show.
 However, she has also said that "if at some point [her team and her] want to compile [the upcoming songs] together", they could make that compilation into Episodes: Season 2.

+2023–present: Love & Limerence and Everywhere I Go, There I Am

+In March 2023, O'Brien announced via TikTok that she had left Island Records as a result of a variety of creative differences.
+She released three singles as an independent artist throughout that year, including "Born With a Broken Heart", "I Should've Fucked Your Brother", and "Bandaid On A Bullet Hole."
+In 2024, O'Brien launched an independent record label named Girlhood Records, with distribution through Warner Music Group's ADA, and released the extended plays Love & Limerence and Everywhere I Go, There I Am.